 Equity Awards.
+We currently have two incentive plans: (i) the Amended and Restated Energy Transfer Partners, L.P.
+2004 Unit Plan (as amended and restated as of June 27, 2007, the "2004 Unit Plan") and (ii) the Second Amended and Restated Energy Transfer Partners, L.P.
+2008 Long-Term Incentive Plan (the "2008 Incentive Plan").
 Each of our 2004 Unit Plan and 2008 Incentive Plan authorizes the Compensation Committee, in its discretion, to grant awards of restricted units, phantom units, unit options and other awards related to our units upon such terms and conditions as it may determine appropriate and in accordance with general guidelines as defined by each such plan.
-The Compensation Committee determined and/or approved the terms of the unit grants awarded to our named executive officers, including the number of Common Units subject to the unit award and the vesting structure of those unit awards.
+The Compensation Committee determined and/or approved the terms of the unit grants awarded to our named executive officers, including the number of Common Units subject to the restricted unit award and the vesting structure of those restricted unit awards.
 All of the awards granted to the named executive officers under these equity incentive plans have consisted of restricted unit awards that are subject to vesting over a specified time period.
-Upon vesting of any unit award, ETP Common Units are issued.
+Upon vesting of any restricted unit award, ETP Common Units are issued.
+During 2014, Mr. Owens participated in the Sunoco LP 2012 Long-Term Incentive Plan (the "SUN Plan") under which restricted phantom units are awarded, such restricted phantom units have the same vesting terms as awards received by Messrs.
+McCrea, Salinas and Mason under the 2008 Incentive Plan.